Using Physical Activity to Lower The Risk Of Cancer

-Moderate to high intensity aerobic exercise and resistance training is linked to a number of positive benefits for patients diagnosed with prostate cancer including, improved mental health, improved QOL, improved sexual function, decreased PSA levels, decreased fatigue and decreased depression7.
+Moderate to high intensity aerobic exercise and resistance training is linked to a number of positive benefits for patients diagnosed with prostate cancer including, improved mental health, improved QOL, improved sexual function, decreased PSA levels, decreased fatigue and decreased depression.

-Physical activity is associated with a significantly decreased risk of not only these three cancers, but also endometrial cancers, esophageal cancer, liver cancer, stomach cancer, kidney cancer, myeloid leukemia and cancers of the head and neck, bladder, and lung8.
+Physical activity is associated with a significantly decreased risk of not only these three cancers, but also endometrial cancers, esophageal cancer, liver cancer, stomach cancer, kidney cancer, myeloid leukemia and cancers of the head and neck, bladder, and lung.

 Exercise lowers the risk of cancer in a number of ways.
 Firstly, exercise lowers the levels of hormones such as insulin and oestrogen which is shown to reduce the development and progression of cancers of the breast and colon.
-Regular physical activity helps to control levels of inflammation in the bowel which in turn can reduce the rate of cells multiplying9.
+Regular physical activity helps to control levels of inflammation in the bowel which in turn can reduce the rate of cells multiplying.

 How is exercise beneficial for cancer survivors?